pramsey/pramsey.github.io/_posts/2017-02-27-two-enterprise-it-thoughts.md

 image: "2017/overpass.jpg"
 ---

-While thinking about the failure of the Cerner roll-out in Nanaimo, where an expensive COTS electronic health record (EHR) system [has been withdrawn](http://www.cbc.ca/news/canada/british-columbia/island-health-ihealth-nanaimo-1.3995300) after the medical stuff rejected it, I have had a couple thoughts.
+While thinking about the failure of the Cerner roll-out in Nanaimo, where an expensive COTS electronic health record (EHR) system [has been withdrawn](http://www.cbc.ca/news/canada/british-columbia/island-health-ihealth-nanaimo-1.3995300) after the medical staff rejected it, I have had a couple thoughts.

 ## Origins Matter